One-Pan Roast Chicken and Shallots

 Over the weekend, while searching my email for a chicken and shallot recipe my mother had sent me, I came across a New York Times Cooking newsletter from December 2014.
 In the letter, Sam Sifton writes about his favorite dish of the year, which came via an Andrew Zimmern tweet: “Brown 8 thighs, 3 C shallots.
 Add wine, tarragon, Dijon, sim 30 min covered.
 Remove lid, reduce.
 Add 2C cut cherry toms.”

 After about 45 minutes in the oven, the chicken emerged as hoped: with burnished skin and meat falling off the bone.
 This chicken is delicious, but my favorite part about the recipe is the shallots, which further caramelize in the oven and melt into the sauce, infusing it with sweetness.
 Though the 15 shallots nearly make this a one-pan wonder, I served it with a kale salad and, of course, bread for sopping.

-PS: More Weeknight Chicken Recipes Here.
+PS: 18 Weeknight Chicken Recipes Here.

-Roast Chicken and Shallots
+One-Pan Roast Chicken and Shallots

 Adapted from this NY Times recipe via an Andrew Zimmern tweet, which read: “Brown 8 thighs, 3 C shallots.
 Add wine, tarragon, Dijon, sim 30 min covered.
 Remove lid, reduce.
 Add 2C cut cherry toms.”
 Andrew’s wife, Risha, had adapted the recipe from Martha Stewart.